 How we are helping

-Australia’s aid program to Africa responds appropriately to humanitarian crises in Africa through working with trusted humanitarian partners and supporting advocacy efforts for effective international humanitarian action.
+Australia’s aid program in Africa responds appropriately to humanitarian crises by working with trusted humanitarian partners and supporting advocacy efforts for effective international humanitarian action.

 Why we give humanitarian aid

 Natural disasters, conflict, and economic shocks (such as food and fuel price spikes) severely undermine growth, reverse hard-won development gains and increase poverty and insecurity.
 Women are often also at heightened risk of violence during crises.

 In reducing risks from, preparing for and responding to crises Australia’s humanitarian action saves lives, builds resilience and helps people overcome poverty.

 Humanitarian needs in Africa are vast.
 Humanitarian crises generally involve the mass displacement of people and widespread loss of life and livelihoods as a result of conflict and natural disaster, significantly affecting the ability of communities to recover and build resilience to future shocks.

 The broad goal of Australia’s humanitarian assistance is to save lives, alleviate suffering and enhance the dignity of people faced with violent conflict, natural disasters and other humanitarian crises in Africa.

 Australia's humanitarian response will be consistent with the expectations of the Australian public, the scale of humanitarian need and our reputation as an active contributor to the UN and other multilateral institutions.
 Building on Australia’s experience and assistance to date, the humanitarian program in Africa will pay particular attention to the crises in South Sudan and Somalia.
 These are large-scale, complex, protracted crises that have been priorities for Australian humanitarian assistance over a number of years.
 In line with the Foreign Policy White Paper, our response to the South Sudan crisis will include support for the refugee response in neighbouring countries and UNHCR’s Comprehensive Refugees Response Framework.